radiantearth/stac-spec/extensions/sat/README.md

 The [extensions page](../README.md) gives an overview about related extensions.
 Of particular relevance to sat data:

-* the [Instrument Extension Specification](../instrument/README.md), which contains fields about the sensor and platform used to collect the data.
+* the [Instrument Extension Specification](../instrument/README.md), required when using the `sat` extension, which contains fields about the sensor and platform used to collect the data.